 The Senior Vice President, Administration is the administrative officer; and as such, integrates all business and administrative functions to achieve a level of efficiency and effectiveness in support of the University's mission and goals, and advises the President on all fiscal, budgetary, and administrative matters.
-The Senior Vice President, Administration are: the President, Facility Planning and Management' the Vice President, Technology Administration; the Associate Vice President, Auxiliary and Support Services; the Director of Human Resources; the Director of Student Financial Aid; the Internal Auditor; and the Director of Environmental Health and Safety.
+The Senior Vice President, Administration reports to the President.
+Reporting to the Senior Vice President, Administration are: the Vice President, Facility Planning and Management' the Vice President, Technology Administration; the Associate Vice President, Auxiliary and Support Services; the Director of Human Resources; the Director of Student Financial Aid; the Internal Auditor; and the Director of Environmental Health and Safety.